WebOrigami/docs/src/content/language/syntax.md

 In the last command above, `Hello.md` is evaluated as a reference.
 In this case, it finds the local file, `Hello.md`, so ori displays the contents of that file.

-Unlike JavaScript identifiers, it is legal to include a `.` period in a reference.
+Unlike JavaScript identifiers, it is legal to include characters like a `.` period or a `-` (hyphen) in reference.
 Spaces and the following characters

 ```
 (){}[]<>?!=,/:`"'«»\\→⇒…